-Arrival Bari airport and transfer to Matera.
+Arrival in Matera.
 Famous for its ‘Sassi’ (cave dwellings), UNESCO World Heritage site since 1993.
 Overnight in Matera.

 In the morning you will meet our representative for the briefing and delivery of your roadbook and GPS (optional).
 You leave Matera walking through a spectacular passage excavated in the rock, from where you can admire the extraordinary and ancient beauty of the Sassi, UNESCO World Heritage Site.
 For some kilometres you walk on a scenic path along the rim of the Matera ravine (in Italian: gravina), a deep canyon dotted with cave dwellings and rupestrian churches.
 Passing through the plains, the olive groves and the vast expanses of wheat fields, you arrive at Montescaglioso.

 (Distance: 18,8 km; elevation: 442 m; terrain:gravel/paved; time: 5h)

 Walking down the hill on a panoramic path through the woods, you leave Montescaglioso and its wonderful Abbey of San Michele Arcangelo behind you.
 In this stage, you cross a gentle and surprising landscape, characterised by rolling hills covered with wheat fields and interspersed with small pine or oak groves and Mediterranean shrub.
 A series of paths winds through this landscape up to the harsh area of the ravines.

 (Distance: 14,3 km; elevation: 303 m; terrain: gravel/paved; time: 4 h)